 Fluffy and warm.
-Attractive enough not to cover with a duvet.
-750+ fill power, 50 oz. fill weight, 100 percent goose down.
-1200 thread count Egyptian cotton liner.
+Attractive enough not to cover.
+750+ fill power, 50 oz. fill weight, 100% goose down.
+1,200 thread count Egyptian cotton liner.
 Baffle box.
 Double-stitched to prevent down leakage.
 Hypoallergenic.

 Feathers shift.
 Cover fabric doesn't look great.

 Versatile, mid-weight comforter.
-55 oz. fill weight, 60 percent goose down, 40 percent goose down alternative.
+55 oz. fill weight, 60% goose down, 40% goose down alternative.
 Cotton cover.
 Box stitched.
 Khaki cotton corded piping.
-Double stitched edges.
+Double-stitched edges.
 Hypoallergenic.

 Part down, part down alternative.
 Cover is noisy when moved.
 Not terribly fluffy.